 Driving for DoorDash

-- Your receive delivery requests inside the DoorDash app and deliver them to the customer
+- Receive delivery requests inside the DoorDash app and deliver them to the customer

-- Sometimes the customer enters their order through the app and pays through the app, all you do is pick up the food
+- The customer enters their order through the app and pays through the app, all drivers do is pick up and deliver the food

-- Sometimes you have to personally make the order and pay with a special DoorDash credit card called the ‘Red Card’
+- On some orders drivers have to order the and pay with a special DoorDash credit card called the ‘Red Card’

 - Delivery requests will be limited to the geographical region you select

 - You must be 18 years or older

 - Have access to a vehicle.
 Any vehicle qualifies